Published on 7 June 2022.

 time.sleep(0.01)

-It sends 20 requests to the server with a 0.01s delay between them.
-However, on the fifth request, instead of sending the number 5
+It sends 20 requests to the server with a 10ms delay between them.
+However, for request with number 5, instead of sending the number 5 it sends the string five to cause the server to crash.

 If we start the server, then the client, the output looks as follows: